Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Conclusions

 These results fill an important gap in the understanding of subdiffraction identification tasks for bright and generic sources, simultaneously highlighting the limits of SPADE optimality and the ingredients required to approach quantum-limited performance.
 In the cases where SPADE fails to be optimal, it remains an open question to determine the optimal measurement that saturates the quantum Chernoff bound.
-The implementation of such a measurement may need collective operations, unlike SPADE followed by photon detection, which is a local measurement with a semi-classical description.
-Future work may extend this approach to partially coherent sources, adaptive or machine-learning-assisted measurement strategies, or taking into consideration experimental nuisances such as crosstalk, misalignment, and dark counts.
+The implementation of such a measurement may need collective operations unlike SPADE followed by photon detection, which is a local measurement with a semi-classical description.
+A known optimal global measurement saturating the Chernoff bound is the Helstrom measurement on all the $N$ copies of the state~\cite{Helstrom1969}, but its practical implementation is usually difficult.
+However, interesting developments in this direction have been made in the past years.
+For example, applications of quantum principle component analysis~\cite{Lloyd2014} has been proved to achieve enhanced optical imaging via quantum computation employing non-local measurements~\cite{Khabiboulline2019, Mokeev2025}.